 This type of automobile isnâ€™t just for politicians anymore.
-In the most recent years, the market has been flooded with a good variety of units as well as newer, more customer-friendly subsegments such as subcompact SUVs and crossovers.
+In recent years, the market has been flooded with a good variety of units as well as newer, more customer-friendly subsegments such as subcompact variants and crossovers.

-To help you decide if this versatile vehicle is for you, weâ€™ve covered some of the most common reasons why people who picked SUV’s found them a good investment.
+To help you decide if this versatile vehicle is for you, weâ€™ve covered some of the most common reasons why people who picked this type of car found them a good investment.

 1. To have a ride that can withstand flooding

-In a country as flood prone as the Philippines, even light rains can cause water levels to riser and roads to become almost impassable.
+In a country as flood prone as the Philippines, even light rains can cause water levels to rise and roads to become almost impassable.
 Your average family car or subcompact hatch may easily turn into a submarine during a flood, but not your trusted SUV.

 To measure a vehicleâ€™s flood-busting capabilities, you need to understand two factors that affect it: ground clearance, which is the distance between the base of the tire and the axle, and wading depth or the maximum water height a car can withstand with going inside sensitive components such as electronics, engine enclosure, and air intake.

-On average, your typical sedan only has around 120 millimeters of ground clearance and its wading depth only a little over it due to its body style.
-Meanwhile, SUVs are specifically designed to have high ground clearance of at least 200 millimeters and a wading capacity of up to 800 millimeters due heightened suspension, large wheels, snorkel, and other features.
+On average, your typical sedan only has around 120 millimeters of ground clearance and its wading depth a little over it due to its body style.
+Meanwhile, SUVs are specifically designed to have high ground clearance of at least 200 millimeters and a wading capacity of up to 800 millimeters due to heightened suspension, large wheels, snorkel, and other features.

 2. Space is king

 If your job requires you to carry lots of items or equipment every dayâ€”in style, of courseâ€”then a sedanâ€™s trunk or subcompactâ€™s hatch is not enough for you.
 With an SUV, not only do you get bigger cargo space, but you can also configure your carâ€™s space to suit your carrying needs.

-For starters, SUVs have an average of 650 liters of boot space, which is more than enough for your needs.
+For starters, they have an average of 650 liters of boot space, which is more than enough for your needs.
 However, folding the rear bench will expand it further to more than twice its normal capacity.
 If length is all you need, then you can put down your truckâ€™s rightmost seats (including the front passenger seat) for maximum carrying capacity.

-Are you worried that your cargo may to heavy?
-Have faith in your carâ€™s engine to do the heavy work.
-While some smaller SUVs have a minimum of 2.0-liter engine under their hood, more gigantic rides can have 6.2-liter V8 engines that can crank out at least 400 horsepower.
+Are you worried that your cargo may be too heavy?
+Have faith in your carâ€™s engine to do the work.
+While some smaller utility vehicles have a minimum of 2.0-liter engine under their hood, more gigantic rides can have 6.2-liter V8 engines that can crank out at least 400 horsepower.
 Thatâ€™s enough power to pull a mini dump truck with full load every day.

 3. To own a people carrier

 City cars like sedan and subcompacts are good for, well, city driving.
 If you own one, you can ferry up to five people without a hitch.
 However, those who have bigger families may tend to look at the SUV as their top vehicle choice for people transportâ€”and we have a few good reasons why.

 For starters, your midsize SUV can comfortably carry up to seven people with the 2-3-2 seating configuration.
 For full-size versions, the third row can accommodate up to three passengers, raising the seating capacity to eight people.
 A family of five can be comfortable with a midsize one and even carry enough cargo with them on the go.

-Even compact SUVs have been trying to carry as much people as possible, with some unitsâ€™ high-end trims offering a third-row seat as part of their package.
-Although itâ€™s not as comfortable as the bigger ones, it can come in handy if you have kids on board.
+Even compact utility vehicles have been trying to carry as many people as possible, with some unitsâ€™ high-end trims offering a third-row seat as part of their package.
+Although itâ€™s not as comfortable as the bigger ones, it can come in handy if you have kids on board

 4. Comfort, safety, and freedom

-If features like performance or carrying capacity arenâ€™t your priority, then there are other reasons why an SUV is a compelling drive for you.
+If features like performance or carrying capacity arenâ€™t your priority, then there are other reasons why this type of car is a compelling drive for you.

-For starters, SUVs offer higher ceilings and bigger legroom for their occupants, giving them a better onboard experience.
+For starters, they offer higher ceilings and bigger legroom for their occupants, giving them a better onboard experience.
 If you have someone else driving and you want better seating amenities, you can convert middle seats into captainâ€™s chairs for top-notch comfortâ€”and leg rests.
 Who doesnâ€™t want that?

 What should I look for when buying an SUV?